 - Despite their exteriors being constructed from different materials (composite doors feature a Glass Reinforced Plastic exterior), both provide excellent resistance to the weather.
 Either will keep your home free from wind, rain and other unpleasant weather conditions.

 - Composite front doors and uPVC doors are both fitted with multipoint locking systems, ensuring they’re highly secure.
 However, if you require an additional layer of security, we offer Secured by Design accredited composite doors.

 - You can customise either type of door in a wide variety of ways.
 Choose from a wide selection of coloured finishes, a range of door furniture, styles and glass options, creating a unique entrance door for your home.

 Composite front doors and uPVC front doors in South Wales

 Using our highly experienced team of installers, Monmouthshire Windows install composite doors and uPVC doors to homes right across South Wales.
-Both types of door are on display at our Caldicot Showroom, so why not head on down to check them out for yourself?
-Or, if you’ve found an option you like and you’d like us to fit it for you, give us a call on 01291 430 353 or get a quote online.
+If you’ve found an option you like and you’d like us to fit it for you, give us a call on 01291 430 353 or get a quote online.